The Cost of Living in Greece: Is It Expensive?

 Back to Blog

-Compared to most European countries, the cost of living in Greece is quite cheap.
-Although the salaries are low compared to those in the rest of Europe, there is a superb quality of life.
-Expats often rejoice about the seemingly limitless supply of sunshine, delicious food and endless activities to entertain all types of people, and in particular, the relatively low cost of living.
+Compared to most European countries, the cost of living in Greece is quite affordable.
+Although the salaries are lower compared to those in the rest of Europe, living in Greece offers a superb quality of life.
+Expats who are moving to Greece often celebrate the seemingly limitless sunshine, delicious food, and endless activities for all types of people.
+In particular, the relatively low cost of living stands out as a key advantage.

 Cost of Accommodation

-While Athens is the bustling heart of Greece, some expats prefer the quieter suburban life.
-Areas like Marousi and Kifisia offer a more serene atmosphere or in the southern suburbs near the sea like Glyfada, but may come with slightly higher living costs.
-Exploring these neighborhoods and considering your lifestyle preferences will help you strike the right balance between affordability and tranquility.
+While Athens is the bustling heart of living in Greece, some expats prefer the quieter suburban life.
+Areas like Marousi and Kifisia offer a more serene atmosphere, or you can explore the southern suburbs near the sea, like Glyfada.
+Though these areas may come with slightly higher living costs, they offer a balance of affordability and tranquility, especially for those moving to Greece with families.

 Internet & Utility Fees

 The monthly fee for the internet is around €30-32.
-For an 80m2 apartment, you’ll pay between €150-300 for utilities, such as electricity, gas, and water.
-This number depends on the size of your house, the season, and your level of usage.
+For an 80m² apartment, expect to pay between €150-300 for utilities, such as electricity, gas, and water.
+This cost varies based on the size of your home, the season, and your usage.
+These utility prices contribute to the generally low cost of living in Greece.

 Cost of Dining Out